nledford/Pi-Hole-VPS-Tutorial/README.md

 The purpose of this guide is to document the steps I took to create a droplet on [DigitalOcean](https://www.digitalocean.com/) with [Pi-Hole](https://pi-hole.net/) and [PiVPN](http://www.pivpn.io/) installed.
 The ultimate goal is to have an ad-blocker that will work both on my home network and on any device connected to the VPN.

-Almost every tutorial I found was focused on installing Pi-Hole and PiVPN on a local Raspberry Pi instead of a VPS.
+Almost every tutorial I found was focused on installing **Pi-Hole** and **PiVPN** on a local Raspberry Pi instead of a VPS.
 The steps are mostly the same but there are some extra steps involved in securing the VPS to deny access from bad actors.

 After completing this tutorial, you will have:

-- A Pi-Hole accessible from anywhere
+- A **Pi-Hole** accessible from anywhere
-- A VPN that will provide an encrypted connection when using public Wi-Fi
+- A VPN that will provide an encrypted connection when using public Wi-Fi, via **PiVPN**

 ## Prerequisites

-In order to follow this tutorial you will need to have a DigitalOcean account.
+In order to follow this tutorial you will need to have a **DigitalOcean** account.
 If you do not have one, you can [sign up here](https://cloud.digitalocean.com/registrations/new).

 ## Creating a Droplet

-This tutorial will use **Ubuntu 16.04 x64** as the base image.
-16.04 is a long-term support release of Ubuntu and supports all of the software we will be installing.
+This tutorial will use **Ubuntu 16.04 x64** as the base image. _16.04_ is a long-term support release of Ubuntu and supports all of the software we will be installing.
 You can pick a different Linux distrobution if you wish, but be cautioned that the software may not work without some extra effort on your part.

 - Go the the [Create Droplet](https://cloud.digitalocean.com/droplets/new) page in your DigitalOcean account
 - Choose an Image